kaoben2731/MCML_GPU/README.md

 The time cost to do the second simulate and output the pathlength array, in secs
 * sim_speed(photons/s):
 The average speed of simulation.
+* sim_GPU:
+The name of GPU.
 * each_photon_weight:
 The initial weight of each photon at launch, when calculate WMC, the **[photon detected weight](#PLSDS_txt)** should be divided by this number.
+* number_layers:
+The number of tissue layers.
+* detect_mode:
+Use ring detector to collect photons, or using little fiber detector.
+* num_SDS:
+The number of derector fibers.
 * SDS_detected_number:
 The number of photon detected by each detector.
 The number of elements is the same as **num_SDS** in [sim_set.json](#simset_json).